 There are a variety of reasons that women refuse hormone replacement therapy (HRT).
 We will discuss why an estimated 70% of women refuse HRT and explore natural ways to balance your hormones.

 The endocrine system is responsible for the production of all hormones in the body.
-Glands that are part of the endocrine system include the thyroid, adrenal, pituitary, and pancreas.
-Each of these glands produce specific hormones that are released into the bloodstream and act as chemical messengers to other organs and tissues.
-Also known as the hormone system, the endocrine system regulates all biological processes from conception through advanced age (10).
-The largest endocrine organ in the body is the gut (1).
+The thyroid, adrenal, pituitary glands, and pancreas produce specific hormones that are released into the bloodstream.
+They act as chemical messengers to other organs and tissues.

 Symptoms of hormone imbalance

 This next part may come as no surprise.
 Unfortunately, during PMS women may experience an array of symptoms.
 These may include angry outbursts, anxiety, depression, irritability, abdominal bloating, breast tenderness, weight gain or headaches (8).

 Additionally, women with hormone imbalance may experience polycystic ovary syndrome (pcos), infertility, and endometriosis (6).
 During menopause, the most common symptoms include hot flashes, osteoporosis, mood disorders, and weight gain (3,5).

 Finally, individuals with thyroid disorders may experience inflammation, insomnia, mental, physical, and emotional fatigue, mood disorders, and autoimmune conditions (4).

 You are going to want to pay attention to this next part.
 The gut produces and secretes over 20 different hormones.
 These hormones play an important role in metabolism, glucose response, appetite control and fat storage.
 They carry out their metabolic functions by interacting with various organs and tissues that are necessary for metabolism, such as the liver, pancreas, fat tissue and the brain (1).